JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-1.md

 The [__WORKDIR__](https://docs.docker.com/engine/reference/builder/#workdir) instruction is used to change the working directory within the project.
 Much like how the command `cd` is used in a shell.
 If the directory doesn't exist it will be created even if it is never used in any other Dockerfile instructions.

 The [__COPY__](https://docs.docker.com/engine/reference/builder/#copy) instruction will copy everything from the declared path relative to your project to the destination of where it will live inside your image.
-In this case we are copying everything from the base of the project to `$GOPATH/src/mypackage/myapp/`
+In this case we are copying everything from the base of the project directory to `$GOPATH/src/mypackage/myapp/`.
+The first `.` represents your project directory.
+The second `.` represents the `WORKDIR` we set earlier.

 The [__ENTRYPOINT__](https://docs.docker.com/engine/reference/builder/#entrypoint) instruction is executable that will be ran when the container is started.